TanjaKec/datachallenge/content/day3/_index.en.md

 ## Automated Reporting and Introduction to Shiny

 ##### In this module you will learn how to turn your analyses into high quality documents and presentations with R Markdown.
-You will be designing reproducible reports by automating the reporting process, learning how to take a modern approach to telling your data story.
+You will be designing reproducible reports by automating the reporting process and learning how to take a modern approach to telling your data story.
 With the knowledge from this lesson you will be able to create reports straight from your R code allowing you to document your analysis and its results as an HTML, pdf, slideshow or Microsoft Word document.
-Afetr you gain fundamental knowledge of markdown and knitr, you will learn to create interactive web-graphics using Shiny R package.
+After you gain fundamental knowledge of markdown and knitr, you will learn to create interactive web-graphics using Shiny R package.

 #### What you will learn: